XZMUMH/DTPAHS/README.md

 # DTPAHS
-The code for the HS patients study
+The code and original data for the HS patients study